mitchelldmiller/quick-mail-wp-plugin/readme.txt

 Tags: email, admin, mail, idn, attachment, Spanish Requires at least: 4.4
 Tested up to: 4.5.2
-Stable tag: 1.3.0
+Stable tag: 1.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Adds "Quick Mail" to Tools.
-Send text or html email with a file attachment from user's credentials.
+Send text or html email with file attachments from user's credentials.
 Fast, simple.
 Spanish translation.

 == Description ==

->Quick Mail is the easiest way to send an email with an attachment to a WordPress user on your site.
+>Quick Mail is the easiest way to send an email with attachments to a WordPress user on your site.

 Send a quick email from WordPress Dashboard to a WordPress user, or anyone.
 Adds Quick Mail to Tools menu.

 Mail is sent with user's name and email.
-One file can be attached to message.
+Multiple files can be attached to message.

 Sends text or html mails.
 Content type is determined from message.